ValveSoftware/steam-runtime/README.md

 ### Getting the debug symbols for the Steam Runtime

 Look in `~/.steam/root/ubuntu12_32/steam-runtime/version.txt` to see which Steam Runtime you have.
-At the time of writing, the public stable release is version 0.20190711.3.
+These instructions assume you are using at least version 0.20190716.1.
+At the time of writing, the public stable release is version 0.20191024.0.

 Look in <http://repo.steampowered.com/steamrt-images-scout/snapshots/>
 for a corresponding version of the Steam Runtime container builds.